 Plaça de Sant Felip Neri

-The baroque church that forms one side of the plaça was built in 1752, sitting on the grounds of a medieval cemetery called Montjuïc del Bisbe.
+At the heart of Plaça de Sant Felip Neri stands its most striking feature—the Church of Sant Felip Neri, built in the mid-18th century by the Oratorians, followers of Saint Philip Neri who had settled in the area in 1673.
 Antoni Gaudí was on his way to this church on the day he died after being hit by a tram on Gran Via de les Corts Catalanes.

 The façade of the church is heavily pockmarked as a result of a bombing raid that took place during the Spanish Civil War on the 30th of January 1938.
 The bombing killed 42 people, mostly children.
 It is also said that summary executions took place here after the fall of Barcelona to the Nationalists in 1939, with bullet holes in the wall of the church still visible.